Submitted by City of Nelson

 Call 8-1-1 www.healthlinkbc.ca

-The City of Nelson thanks the public for doing their part to help maintain a safe and healthy community and for understanding the importance of this evolving situation.
+The City of Nelson thanks citizens for doing their part to help maintain a safe and healthy community and for understanding the importance of this evolving situation.